-It is important - particularly for employers in the service industry - to remember that the definition of wages does not include tips or gratuities.
-Even in circumstances where an employee may earn more from tips than from his or her salary, employers are prohibited from paying less than the minimum hourly rate.
+It is important - particularly for employers in the service industry - to remember that the definition of wages for this purpose does not include tips or gratuities.
+Even in circumstances where an employee may earn more from tips than from his or her salary, employers are prohibited from paying less than the applicable minimum wage.

 IS THERE A FIRST JOB/TRAINING WAGE?